Pavhom/pdf_to_mp3/README.md

 # pdf_to_mp3
-convert text from pdf to mp3
+Convert text from pdf to mp3.
+Uses gTTS and PyPDF2